AlexVasilevski2/Churn-Prediction---Bank-Customers/README.md

 6. Promote Workplace Mental Health through targeted initiatives that improve recovery and return speed for all employees.

-To further enrich the insights, we can include in the dataset the following factors.
+<h4>To further enrich the insights, we can include in the dataset the following factors:</h4>

 1. Include Recovery Programs in the dataset to measure their individual impact of (e.g., physiotherapy, mental health support).